mkyleUD/Caviness-HPC-Shell/_episodes_bak/01-connecting.md

 ---
-title: "Connecting to the Caviness Cluster"
+title: "Connecting to the remote HPC system"
 teaching: 20
 exercises: 10
 questions:
 - "How do I open a terminal?"
 - "How do I connect to a remote computer?"
 objectives:
-- "Remotely connect to the Caviness Cluster"
+- "Connect to a remote HPC system."
 keypoints:
-- "Connect to the Caviness Cluster by using SSH: `ssh -Y yourUsername@caviness.hpc.udel.edu`"
+- "To connect to a remote HPC system using SSH: `ssh yourUsername@remote.computer.address`"
 ---

 ## Opening a Terminal

-Connecting to Caviness must be done through a tool known as "SSH" (Secure SHell) and usually it is run through a terminal.
-So, to begin using Caviness we need to begin by opening a terminal.
+Connecting to an HPC system is most often done through a tool known as "SSH" (Secure SHell) and usually SSH is run through a terminal.
+So, to begin using an HPC system we need to begin by opening a terminal.
 Different operating systems have different terminals, none of which are exactly the same in terms of their features and abilities while working on the operating system.
-When connected to the remote system the experience between terminals will be identical as each will faithfully present the same experience of the Caviness Cluster.
+When connected to the remote system the experience between terminals will be identical as each will faithfully present the same experience of using that system.

 Here is the process for opening a terminal in each operating system.